Get the Best WordPress Backup

 How to Back Up a WordPress Site to Dropbox

 Dropbox can be an effective backup solution for your website.
-Let’s discuss how to link WordPress to Dropbox!
+Let’s discuss the step-by-step process of linking WordPress to Dropbox!

 Step 1: Install Duplicator